201st-Luka/201st-Luka/README.md

 ### Hello there, I'm 201st-Luka.

 Hi, I'm 201st-Luka.
-I'm 18 years old and studying computer science at the University of Liège in Belgium.
+I'm 19 years old and studying computer science at the University of Liège in Belgium (2nd Bachelor).
 I discovered that progamming is my passion when I was 16 years old and got my laptop.
 I started programming a Discord bot in Python.

 ---